semaphoreP/codeastro/README.md

 https://github.com/laldoroty/snlcpy

 ### Final Presentation:
-During the final presentation, you will be paired with another project group, and will “swap” projects.
-You’ll attempt to pip install and run their code, and they’ll attempt to pip install and run yours!
-This is a great opportunity to see how users will interact with your code “in the real world.”
+During the final presentation, you will have the opportunity to give a short (5 minute) demonstration of the package your developed.
+Remember to talk about the motivation behind the package, any challenges or difficulties you encountered, and show off what the package does!

 ### Advice for Pair Programming:
 To do this project, you’ll be working with others to program.
 This is likely a new experience for most of you.
 We suggest you use “pair programming” to collaborate, especially towards the beginning of the week: